otrv4/otrv4/otrv4.md

 Signature of profile by the Cramer-Shoup Key (MPI)

-Signature of the profile by the user's version 3 DSA key (MPI):
+(optional) Signature of the profile by the user's version 3 DSA key (MPI):
   Transitional signature to enable contacts that trust the users version 3 DSA key to trust the user's profile in version 4.
 ```